 To attach the wide feather without the use of glue, stitch the feather to the felt layer by layer along its shaft.

-I stitched it four times so the feather was securely attached.
+I stitched it four times so the feather will be securely attached.

 I made a mistake on the second feather.
 I wasn’t able to stitch near the shaft so it slightly made the feather’s shape a little different.